If You Have A Weber Kettle You Absolutely Need A Smokenator

 The Smokenator manual says "Insert a Taylor candy thermometer or a bi-metal thermometer into one of the upper vent openings."
 Do not use a thermometer in the dome unless you plan to eat the dome.
 The side of the grill with the Smokenator will be hot, the side without will be much cooler.
 The temp in the dome will be a blend of the two.
 In addition, the temp on the bottom rack will be about 50°F lower than the temp on the top rack and that will be different than in the dome.
 You must always measure the air temp where the meat will be.
 It is the meat that you are cooking, after all.

 Besides, bi-metal dial thermometers, especially the $10 variety are usually absolute pure junk.
 They are often off by 50°F or more.
 You absolutely must use a good digital oven thermometer to get this baby under control.
 Once you've done that you can smoke as well as any of the big units.
 Click here to read my buyer's guide to thermometers.

 Use a probe with a cable and drop the probe through the vent holes in the top, not under the lid.
 Snaking it under the lid will allow in air.
 Better still, drill a small hole in the side of your kettle just above the grate on the side opposite the Smokenator so you can slide the probe in there.
 While you're at it drill another hole just above the lower grate for when you cook down there.

 If the temp drops below your target or about every 30 minutes, use the skewer they supply to stir the coals and knock off ash, add unlit charcoals to fill it back up, and top off the water pan.
 The unlit coals will create smoke so you may not need to add wood.
 And, no, unlit charcoal will not make your food taste bad unless you use the stuff that has accelerant in it like Match-Light.
-Read my article on The Zen of Charcoal.
+Read my article on The Science of Charcoal.

 Remove all ash before using the Smokenator.